-Results of the current study provide biological parameters for rock cod in the Falkland Islands for 2015.
-Our findings indicate that the prescribed ageing protocol provides a reliable method for age estimation for the successful application of empirical age-length keys for the assessment of the rock cod stock.
-Results indicate some degree of concern regarding the quantities of juvenile fish being captured in the squid fisheries, although further investigation is required.
+Results of the current study provide biological parameters for rock cod in the Falkland Islands for 2016.
+Our findings indicate that there were some difficulties in the age estimation for rock cod during 2016.
+Despite this the prescribed ageing protocol provides a reliable method for age estimation for the successful application of empirical age-length keys for the assessment of the rock cod stock.
+Results indicate some degree of concern regarding the high number of juvenile fish and reduced numbers of larger, older rock cod within the finfish fishery.
+Further, increased mortality rates have been estimated for rock cod for 2016.